Task Force Illini rehearse medical evacuation plan

 |0

-This work, Task Force Illini rehearse medical evacuation plan [Image 5 of 5], by CPL Shaylin Quaid, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Task Force Illini rehearse medical evacuation plan, by CPL Shaylin Quaid, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT